May 8th, 2018

 Each of the four programs offers a variety of animation, live action, and documentary content as well as a discussion with some of the filmmakers.
 Directors, actors, and crew from Europe, the Middle East, South America, and across the US will be in attendance at the event.

 Seven Sonoma County student filmmakers from SRJC, Santa Rosa High School, and Sonoma State University, who were selected from the Sonoma County Student Film Festival held earlier this month, will sit alongside international guests on all four post-screening discussions.

-Tickets for the Fest are available at McNear’s Restaurant, Copperfield’s Books in Petaluma, or online through the Petaluma Film Alliance and Mystic Theatre websites.
-Tickets range from $10-$15.
-All-day passes are available for $25.
-Programs are recommended for 15 and over.
+All-day passes may be purchased for $30.
+Tickets for individual shows range from $10-$15 and will be available at McNear’s Restaurant, Copperfield’s Books in Petaluma, or online through the Petaluma Film Alliance and Mystic Theatre websites.